-Europe looks to avoid layoffs amid second covid wave and new lockdowns
+Europe looks to avoid layoffs amid second coronavirus wave and new lockdowns

 Giuseppe Ierna, who owns Café Peppe, an Italian cafe in Berlin’s Schoeneberg district, is also among those who have appreciated the extra cushion.

 “This is a rich country, where the social system works,” said Ierna, 55.
 During normal times, his sunny corner terrace is filled with tourists and loyal regulars.
 But when the pandemic hit, sales plummeted by 70 percent.
-Instead of lounging around to sip aperol spritzes, most people these days order coffee to go.
-In the Spring, Ierna got a government grant of about $5,400 for hard-hit small-business owners, and he put his employees on the furlough program, saving their jobs.
+Instead of lounging around to sip Aperol spritzes, most people these days order coffee to go.
+In the spring, Ierna got a government grant of about $5,400 for hard-hit small-business owners, and he put his employees on the furlough program, saving their jobs.

 “It’s the smart thing to do,” he said.
 “If we had all gone under, millions of people would have been unemployed.”